ControlledChaos/wp-motivator/README.md

 * Minimum user role for which the motivator features will display.
 * Custom CSS to add your own styles to the various features.

+## Languages
+The content is included in translation functions but no translations from English are provided.
+One can add content in other languages by using the customizer mode.
+Greetings, however, only work with any of the English settings.

 ## Documentation
 WP Motivator documentation is in the contextual help tab at the upper right corner of the settings page.